juokaz/sellerscout/_includes/features.markdown

                 <div class="up-to-date feature">
                     <h2>Up-to-date</h2>
-                    Products' data is updated at least once a day, so you can be sure that you are not acting upon outdated information.
+                    Products' data is updated at least once a day, so you can be sure that you are not acting upon out-dated information.
 If you ask so, we can make it almost-realtime, so you know immediately when prices do change.
                 </div>

                 <div class="flexible feature">